 Hong Kong Contracts

-If a foreign company is looking to hire resident employees as part of their expansion into Hong Kong, they must comply with recruitment regulations such as tax, social security contributions and local employment laws, as well as collaborate with or adhere to any collective bargaining, trade unions or work council agreements.
+If a foreign company is looking to hire resident employees as part of their international expansion into Hong Kong, they must comply with recruitment regulations such as tax, social security contributions and local employment laws, as well as collaborate with or adhere to any collective bargaining, trade unions or work council agreements.

 Labor law in Hong Kong is based on both employer and employee protection.

 In Hong Kong, it is common practice for employment contracts to be presented to employees in writing.
 There are two contract types to choose from – with the main differences between them being the contract length and benefits entitlement.

 The Employment Ordinance is the governing law of employment, and includes the influence of trade unions and work councils.
 However, this may vary according to the industry and sector.

 To be fully aware of what you can and cannot apply to your employment practices in Hong Kong, it is important for the employer to know the existing labor laws and employee entitlements, as well as collaborate with the appropriate local employment organizations.

 In Hong Kong, it is not required for an employment contract to be in writing, but it is strongly encouraged by the Labor Department and is common practice.
 However, upon the employee’s request, the employer must provide a written document with the terms and conditions of the employment in writing.